 Description: Plantar fasciitis is characterized by inflammation of the plantar fascia, a thick band of tissue that runs across the bottom of the foot.

-Causes: Overuse from activities that involve repetitive stress on the feet, improper footwear, high arches, flat feet, tight calf muscles, or sudden increases in training intensity.
+Causes: Overuse from activities that involve repetitive stress on the feet, improper footwear, high arches, flat feet, tight calf muscles, or abruptly ramping up your workout intensity.

 Symptoms: Intense, piercing pain in the heel, particularly noticeable with the first steps after waking or after periods of inactivity, soreness, and swelling in the heel.
 Discomfort can increase after prolonged standing or walking.

-Treatment: A combination of rest, ice application, anti-inflammatory medications, specific stretching exercises, orthotic devices, and physical therapy.
+Treatment: Rest, ice, anti-inflammatory medications, stretching exercises, orthotic devices, and physical therapy.
 Your St. Louis, MO physical therapist may also recommend supportive footwear and foot care techniques.
-This approach helps in reducing pain and promoting healing.
+This method aids in reducing pain and promoting healing.

 Stress Fractures